kashifalikhan36/SignAi/README.md

 ## Usage
 1. Open any video in your Chrome browser.
-2. The GestureGuru popup will appear, featuring a 3D avatar translating the video speech into sign language in real-time.
+2. The SignAi popup will appear, featuring a 3D avatar translating the video speech into sign language in real-time.
 3. Adjust settings as needed for the best experience.

 ---